 Striking someone or threatening them with a gun or other dangerous weapon

 What Are The Penalties For Felony Assault And Battery In Virginia?

 Each state governs felony assault and battery in their own way, so it’s important that you connect with a criminal defense attorney who is knowledgeable regarding this area of law as it pertains to your specific state.

 Under Virginia state law, felony assault and battery have the potential to be punishable by one year in prison to as long as twenty five years in prison.
 The judge may have discretion when it comes to how long you will go to prison, or if you can serve any portion of that sentence out of jail and on probation instead.

 If you or someone you love have been charged with any kind of assault or battery in Virginia, you need to act fast to make sure you can fight back against these charges.
 It’s crucial that you schedule a free criminal case evaluation with a Fairfax criminal defense lawyer as soon as possible.
 The sooner you consult with an assault and battery lawyer, the sooner you can get started creating a strong case for your defense.

 Schedule A Free Consultation With A Fairfax Criminal Defense Lawyer About Your Felony Assault And Battery Charges As Soon As Possible

-Not all Fairfax assault lawyers offer a free consultation, but Scott C. Nolan is committed to protecting the rights of Virginia residents, and will stop at nothing to fight on your behalf and minimize your penalties as best as possible.
+Not all Fairfax assault lawyers offer a free consultation, but The Law Office of Scott C. Nolan, PLLC is committed to protecting the rights of Virginia residents, and will stop at nothing to fight on your behalf and minimize your penalties as best as possible.